Sewing collars & leashes with an LK-1900BN bartacking machine

 Sometimes the thread can loop over the top of the takeup lever.
 The symptom will be that it's hard to pull the thread (to the rear before starting to sew).
 If you don't realize it's looped, the thread tension will be wrong - the thread may even break; you could even break a needle.
 If it feels tighter when pulling the thread (to the rear, before starting to sew), look closely at the takeup lever to see if the thread is looped over it.
 But, also be aware that if the thread is pulling off the bottom of the spool, it can feel hard-to-pull too.
 The difference is that it will "give" freely when it gets past that.
 (You might feel that and think it's the takeup-lever problem.
 You'll get used to which is which.).
 I don't know why it loops over the takeup lever.
 It seems to happen when the pattern loads, the machine cycles into the ready state.
 I can go weeks without it happening, then it happens 10 times in a row.

 There is a thread guide above the thread-tension disks.
 See the instruction manual (pg 15, threading illustration).
 Notice that the thread goes through that guide only once (up to the takeup lever).
-I started with the mistaken belief that the thread should go down through that guide too.
-After 4-5 months it stood out to me that was wrong.
+I started with the mistaken belief that the thread should also go down through that guide.
+After 4-5 months it stood out to me.
 When I started doing it correctly, it seemed like the machine operated better (thread tension was more consistent).

 Things like this caused me to learn: if things aren't working right, stop & question everything.
 (I think my confustion is that some machines actually do go both directions through such a guide (my DU-1181N for leash sleeves does.).